Artwork Page for Rock at Sea

 The radically stylized tendencies in Rock at Sea were motivated by Jonson’s earlier work as an avant-garde scenic and lighting designer for the esteemed Chicago Little Theatre.
 Inspired by the jagged coast of Ogunquit, Maine, the painting’s visionary rendering of nature embodies the artist’s long-standing interest in communicating mystical concepts.
 Later, Jonson would move to Albuquerque, New Mexico, and co-found the Transcendental Painting Group, an association of artists dedicated to expressing the imaginative and spiritual realms through abstract art.

-Oil painting in muted green and blue tones with a rock structure rising in a series of blue outlined rocks with ombre dark green, blue, and pink coloring.
+A horizontally oriented oil painting in muted green and blue tones depicts a rock structure rising in a series of blue outlined rocks with dark green, blue, purple, and pink coloring.
 Bubbly blue, teal, and light purple clouds rise in the upper left and lower right corners.
 A muted lime green sky shows through the background.
-The painting has been created with controlled, layered strokes, the paint reflecting light and giving the scene a glittering effect.
+Controlled, layered strokes create the painting with the paint reflecting light and giving the scene a glittering effect.

 Rock at Sea